dtonhofer/prolog_notes/swipl_notes/about_exceptions/throwing_iso_standard_exceptions.md

 a successful unification of the a thrown term with a "catcher" term passed to [`catch/3`](https://www.swi-prolog.org/pldoc/doc_for?object=catch/3).

-If you want to decorate the exceptoin with more context information, take a look at [Adding context to errors: prolog_exception_hook](https://eu.swi-prolog.org/pldoc/man?section=excepthook), which allows to do that before the jump to the approriate `catch/3` is performed.
+If you want to decorate the exception with more context information, take a look at [Adding context to errors: prolog_exception_hook](https://eu.swi-prolog.org/pldoc/man?section=excepthook), which allows to do that before the jump to the appropriate `catch/3` is performed.

-The generator for user-readable error messages based on the exception term can be found in `boot/messages.pl`, where there is code like this:
+The generator for user-readable error messages based on the exception term can be found in `boot/messages.pl`, where there is the following code:

 ```prolog
 iso_message(resource_error(Missing)) -->